Research and teaching centre

 DUNE

-The main objective of the DUNE project (Bioavailability and transfer of cadmium and trace elements in the soil-plant system: the case of inorganic phosphate fertilisers) is to improve our understanding of the bioavailability and bioaccumulation of cadmium (Cd) and trace elements (TE) in crops.
+The main aim of the DUNE project (Bioavailability and transfer of cadmium and trace elements in the soil-plant system: the case of inorganic phosphate fertilisers) is to improve our understanding of the bioavailability and bioaccumulation of cadmium (Cd) and trace elements (TE) in crops.

 The scientific programme is based on laboratory experiments, modelling tools and multidisciplinary approaches.
-It will go beyond the standard assessment method which provides only a limited number of indicators.
+It will go beyond the standard assessment method, which provides only a limited number of indicators.

-In order to achieve this objective, the project will carry out activities in four main areas:
+To achieve this objective, the project will carry out activities in four main areas:

 • Distribution in the environment, isotopically traceable speciation and behaviour of Cd in the substrate-soil-plant continuum.